pyralog/pyralog/DYNAMIC_PARTITIONS.md

 ---

-**Dynamic partitions make DLog truly elastic, combining the best of Kafka's simplicity with TiKV's scalability!** 🚀
+**Dynamic partitions make Pyralog truly elastic, combining the best of Kafka's simplicity with TiKV's scalability!** 🚀